scala/docs.scala-lang/_overviews/scala3-book/ca-multiversal-equality.md

 println(pBook == aBook)   // false
 ```

-Currently the `PrintedBook` book doesn’t have an `equals` method, so the second comparison returns `false`.
+Currently, the `PrintedBook` book doesn't have an `equals` method, so the second comparison returns `false`.
 To enable that comparison, just override the `equals` method in `PrintedBook`.

 You can find additional information on [multiversal equality][ref-equal] in the reference documentation.